 Your French Bulldog may stop eating food after they have appreciated fresh, tinned, or raw food — undoubtedly due to the additional moisture and aroma that dogs love.
 These diets (mainly raw) are very often high in protein, which dogs enjoy.
 If you’re offering your Frenchie a fresh portion of their usual food, and they are eating it immediately, this is typically a sign the old food might have gone off.

-If you were using dog food, try something else with similar ingredients and tastes, however in a wet form, often it suggests that it’s a scent problem.
+If you were using dog food, try something else with similar ingredients and tastes.
+However, it often suggests that it’s a scent problem in a wet form.

 Dog Snacks and Treats can affect French Bulldogs appetite

 Overuse of dog treats is almost sure to make your Frenchie fussier.
 When French Bulldog gets a lot of treats and experiences all the different types and tastes, they will expect the same thing from their food.

 Experimentation is probably the only way to see if treats are impacting their appetite.
 Try limiting the number of treats, switching to reduced-calorie alternatives, or providing treats on a rigid schedule.